Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

   <figcaption>SSML Markup Templates</figcaption>
 </figure>

-???+ warning "Multiple Voice Outputs"
+!!! warning "Multiple Voice Outputs"
     If more than one Say Node is hit in one Flow execution using the Google Channel, each Say Nodes' SSML (or text) outputs will be concatenated and sent as one large SSML statement.

-???+ info "Simple Response Text"
+!!! note "Simple Response Text"
     Instead of writing SSML in the SSML editor, you can also enter your text in the default tab.
 As long as there is no content in the Google Actions SSML editor, the text from the default tab text field will be used.

 For further details see the [Google Actions Documentation](https://developers.google.com/actions/reference/ssml)